radhikaaudi/Myntra_HackerRamp_WeForShe/README.md

 Solution 1: Wishlist Bot

+The files relative to this solution are present in the main(this) branch folder.
 We have proposed the idea of a Wishlist Bot within the

 wishlist section, which will help us design a full outfit and get a preview of it.